F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 	using A:get;
 };
 ```
-# Const vs non-const
-Use non-const objects if one of the following is true:
--   you want the object to be mutable

 ## Avoiding duplication between const and non-const version of the same function
 To solve this problem without threathening the const-correctness, we need to implement the *const* version of a function and call it from the non-const one with double type cast: